JQiue/JQiue/README.md

 ### Hi there 👋

-+ 👨‍ At present is a student
++ 👨‍ At present is a student.
-+ 💻 I am currently learning programming
++ 💻 I am currently learning programming.
-+ 🏓 Hobby: code & rubik & running & skipping & music
++ 🏓 My hobbies are programming, rubik, running, skipping and music.
-+ 👋 My personal site is [wjqis.me](https://wjqis.me)
++ 👋 My personal site is [wjqis.me](https://wjqis.me).

 ---